rejahrehim/kubernates-outline-civo/README.md

-# outlne run in kubernates civo
+# Outlne run in Kubernates Civo